dhaven/davidhaven-blog/content/projects/sr-stats/index.md

 ## What I got right

 A lot of the things I got right came from mistakes I made building my first app Clipshare.
-You can learn more about this here.
+You can read more about this here.

 1. **Focus on core features and have a POC out quickly**.
-2. **Keep it simple and cheap**
-3. **Build for well-known customers**
+Within 4 months of starting the development of this app I had something to show to the community.
+It didn't have all the features I wanted it to have but it worked and it gave me the opportunity to collect feedback from the users and validate if this is something that they actually find useful
+2. **Keep it simple and cheap**: Only spend time on things that add value to the users right now and don't try to future proof anything.
+I used the NextJS framework to build my ReactJS app and used Vercel to handle automatic deployment from my Github repo.
+This saved me a lot of time.
+3. **Build for well-known customers**.
+I knew who I was building this for and how to reach them (Facebook group, subreddit, Discord servers).
+This meant I had to spend minimal effort on the marketing side of things.

 ## Tradeoffs I had to make

 1. **The friction that comes from asking the users to upload each game manually**.
+In general I think it is ok to not aim to have a solution that encapsulate the whole market.
+Rather the way I approach is to first build for a niche of passionate people and they grow the user base by making the app attractive to more people.
 2. **Relying too much on a third-party**.
-3. **Underestimating the difficulty of UI and UX**
+Building something that is too tightely connected to an existing app of service is a risk because you could easily be cut off.
+The advantage on the other hand is that you can piggyback off of an existing audience.

 These are tradeoffs I was aware of when I started working on the project and I decided to proceed regardless because I thought value could still be delivered.

+## Takeaways

 ## Screenshots

-Phase 2: Web app UI design

-For this I decided to use Next.js and vercel for the deployment.
-I knew I was going to use React because I had some experience with it but I also wanted something else on top of it to make it easier to setup a website.
-I found that Next.js had everything
-I needed and the platform Vercel could handle deployments of the app.
-Sometime I realised at this step is that making a website that looks and feels good is really hard.
-You sort of know what are the features that you want the user to be able to interact with but how you structure them, what hierarchie what UI components to use.
-That part is really hard.
-To help me with this process I used figma for designing the UI and wrote all the features on some cards grouping them based on their relationship and putting them on a scale from least important to more important.
-My first UI looked like this.

-Phase 3: showing the app to users and gathering feedback

-[add screenshots of the evolution of the UI]

-Challenges
-Promoting the app is hard